 You May Recover Compensation For Abuse

-If your child or a child you know has been a victim of molestation, sexual abuse or assault and you believe a third party failed to protect your child, contact Alexander Law Group, LLP, immediately to discuss your rights and the legal care that we can provide.
+If your child or a child you know has been a victim of molestation, sexual abuse or assault and you believe a third party failed to protect the child, contact Alexander Law Group, LLP immediately to discuss your rights and the legal care that we can provide.
+Call 888-777-1776 or contact us online to schedule a consultation.

 Fact About Child Molestation You Need To Know